bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Abstract

-In Psychology, actions are pivotal for humans to perceive and separate sound events.
-In Machine Learning, action recognition achieves high accuracy; however, it has not been asked if identifying actions can benefit Sound Event Classification (SEC), as opposed to semi-direct processing of the audio signal.
+In Psychology, actions are paramount for humans to identify sound events.
+In Machine Learning (ML), action recognition achieves high accuracy; however, it has not been asked whether  identifying actions can benefit Sound Event Classification (SEC), as opposed to mapping the audio directly to a sound event.
 Therefore, we propose a new Psychology-inspired approach for SEC that includes identification of actions via human listeners.
-Because audio features and AVs capture different abstractions of the acoustic content, we combined them and achieved one of the highest reported accuracy (86.75%) in ESC-50 (human performance is 81%), showing that Psychology-inspired approaches can improve SEC.
+To achieve this goal, we used crowdsourcing to have listeners identify 20 actions that in isolation or in combination may have produced any of the 50 sound events in the well-studied dataset ESC-50.
+The resulting annotations for each audio recording relate actions to a database of sound events for the first time.
+The annotations were used to create semantic representations called Action Vectors (AVs).
+We evaluated SEC by comparing the AVs with two types of audio features -- log-mel spectrograms and state-of-the-art audio embeddings.
+Because audio features and AVs capture different abstractions of the acoustic content, we combined them and achieved one of the highest reported accuracies (88%).

 <img src="av_pipeline.png" alt="SEC pipeline" title="SEC pipeline" align="center" width="500" height="300" />